 Find locations and information about Shoreline's permanent public art collection.

 at Richmond Beach Saltwater Park

 Shoreline’s 1% for Art program has funded public art in the City since 2002.
-Since then, we have added more than 25 permanent sculptures, ranging from integrated design, to conceptual installations, banners, murals, utility box wraps, and more.
-New temporary projects since 2012 add to the City’s cultural fabric, and City Hall hosts a number of exhibitions, showcasing the work of 50+ artists each year.
+Since then, we have added more than 25 permanent sculptures, ranging from integrated design to conceptual installations, banners, murals, utility box wraps, and more.
+New temporary projects since 2012 add to the City’s cultural fabric, and the Portable Works Collection enhances interior public spaces across the city with local and regional contemporary artists.
+The Shoreline Art Cottage Residency Program, started in 2020, offers a series of public engagements with artists.
 Begin your tour with the Public Art Map or by browsing this site.